TensorBFS/TensorInference.jl/docs/src/tensornetwork.md

 Notably, the summation extends over all instantiations of the variables that are not part of the output tensor.

-As an example, the matrix multiplication can be specified as a tensor network contraction
+As an example, consider matrix multiplication, which can be specified as a tensor network contraction:
 ```math
   (AB)_{ik} = \texttt{contract}\left(\{i,j,k\}, \{A_{ij}, B_{jk}\}, ik\right),
 ```
-where matrices $A$ and $B$ are input tensors labeled by strings $ij, jk \in
+Here, matrices $A$ and $B$ are input tensors labeled by strings $ij, jk \in
 \{i, j, k\}^2$.
 The output tensor is labeled by string $ik$.
-The summation runs over indices $\Lambda \setminus [ik] = \{j\}$.
+Summations run over indices $\Lambda \setminus [ik] = \{j\}$.
 The contraction corresponds to
 ```math
   \texttt{contract}\left(\{i,j,k\}, \{A_{ij}, B_{jk}\}, ik\right) = \sum_j
   A_{ij}B_{jk},
 ```
-In programming languages, this is equivalent to einsum notation `ij, jk -> ik`.
+In the einsum notation commonly used in various programming languages, this is equivalent to `ij, jk -> ik`.

 Diagrammatically, a tensor network can be represented as an *open hypergraph*.
-In the tensor network diagram, a tensor is mapped to a vertex, and a variable is mapped to a hyperedge.
-If and only if tensors share the same variable, we connect them with the same hyperedge for that variable.
-The diagrammatic representation of matrix multiplication is as bellow.
+In this diagram, a tensor maps to a vertex, and a variable maps to a hyperedge.
+Tensors sharing the same variable are connected by the same hyperedge for that variable.
+The diagrammatic representation of matrix multiplication is:
 ```@eval
 using TikzPictures